Bariba

 - Interactions With Other Cultures

-- The Bariba have historically interacted with neighboring ethnic groups through trade and cultural exchanges, fostering mutual understanding and cooperation.
+- The Bariba have historically interacted with neighboring ethnic groups through trade and cultural exchanges.

 - Conflict Resolution Mechanisms